Within days, learners begin to forget the important information they learned during training.

 Back in 1885, Herman Ebbinghaus, a German psychologist, theorized that new learning is quickly forgotten within days of a course ending.

-During his study, Ebbinghaus repeatedly tested his memory of nonsense syllables (such as “WID”) and plotted these results on a graph.
+During his study, Ebbinghaus repeatedly tested his memory of nonsense syllables and plotted the results.
 This later became what we now refer to as The Forgetting Curve.